 He found himself wanting to express his interests with fast melodic riffs and Alex Lifeson-like chords in his own endeavors, so he started Color Chemistry with original co-guitarist Matthew Ertl upon entering college.
 They mutually shared the same visions and influences to create a progressive metal band who's style leaned heavily on thrash metal roots with melodic phrasings that brought to fruition the music they had wanted to hear.

-Amidst several lineup alterations and changes, Garrett reached out to former Wings Burn Away keytarist, Rob Hitchcock, to hold down electric bass, as well as incorporate synthesizer into their sound.
+Amidst several lineup changes, Garrett reached out to former Wings Burn Away keytarist, Rob Hitchcock, to hold down electric bass, as well as incorporate synthesizer into their sound.
 This newly aligned dynamic duo would prove to be the right fit to align both of their visions.
-Combining heavy riffs and synth hooks proved to be a perfect combination for the sound Garrett had heard in his head for 15 years.
+Combining heavy riffs and synth hooks proved to be a perfect combination for the sound Garrett had heard in his head for over 15 years.

 Rob Hitchcock might say music was his destiny — after all, everyone in his family are musicians.
 He initially resisted the call, preferring basketball and video games in his younger days over taking piano or guitar lessons.